-Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population
+Charles Darwin - Alfred Russel Wallace - Thomas Malthus

 The Introduction to the first, 1859, edition of Charles Darwin's 'Origin of Species' begins with a brief background statement along these lines:-